T.N.T. (song)

-"T.N.T." is a song released in 1975 by Australian hard rock band AC/DC, taken from their Australian album T.N.T. and the international version of High Voltage.
+"T.N.T." is a song recorded in 1975 by Australian hard rock band AC/DC, taken from their Australian album T.N.T. and the international version of High Voltage.
 It was released as a single in 1976 and was written by Bon Scott, Angus Young and Malcolm Young.
 It peaked at No.19 on the Australian Kent Music Report Singles Chart.
 The song's title is a reference to the explosive chemical TNT.

 A slightly modified line from the song, "Lock up your daughters", was used as the title of AC/DC's first headlining tour of Great Britain in 1976 after the band's move from Melbourne, Australia, to London, earlier that year.
 "T.N.T." later appeared on Live and the Live: 2 CD Collector's Edition, with Brian Johnson, Cliff Williams, and Chris Slade providing vocals, bass, and drums, respectively.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "T.N.T." was ranked number 81.